Updated: Apr 30

 Honey to taste

-Blend dry ingredients in a blender (i.e. NutriBullet or spice blender).
+Blend dry ingredients in a blender, I like to do it in bulk then use their powders in this recipe (i.e. NutriBullet or spice blender).
 If you would like to store a larger amount for the week multiply amounts.

 Bring nut milk (and ghee if you chose to) to a simmer on medium heat in a saucepan.
 Once heated, add freshly grated ginger and dry spices.